ritchann/CarPlateRecognition/README.md

 # Car plate recognition (YOLOv5, EasyOCR)

-To measure the accuracy of the object detector, the method of Intersection over Union (IOU)
+To measure the accuracy of the object detector, the method of Intersection over Union (IOU).

 __Task:__